davegiles/salt-workshop/docs/pillar/README.md

 ### Pillars vs. Grains

 We briefly need to explain the difference between a grain and a pillar.
-While at first glance they appear to fulfill similar rules, they are drastically different.
+While at first glance they appear to fulfill similar roles, they are drastically different.
 The simplest way to view them is this:

 - Grains are things that the minion knows about itself